Harrrrrrr/CSCI3251_KwokHoTSANG/README.md

 # CSCI3251_KwokHoTSANG
-This is the project of Tsnag Kwok Ho
+This is the project of Tsang Kwok Ho